cristian0527/Marked-Edge-Walk/README.md

 ## How to MEW (Marked Edge Walk)

 From here on, we will explain how to run the Marked Edge Walk (MEW) to replicate results from our analysis.
-Or, if you're curious, you may use this guide to play around with the parameters or try the analysis on a new state of your choice.
+Or, if you're curious, you may use this guide to play around with the parameters or try the analysis on a new state of your choice (e.g. Texas)

 The following is the overall workflow of our MEW process: